jeyrella/DoubleXP-ChromieCraft/README.md

 As WoW API for 3.3.5 doesn't seem to give an accurate Server time, **you need to _manually adjust the offset of your timezone_**.
 This is your timezone difference compared to server time, which is UTC (GMT).
 There's a slash command for this (`/dxp offset <value>` ).

+Offset is how many hours GMT is ahead of your local time, e.g.:
+- If your local time is Central Europe, it would be `/dxp offset -1`
+- EST would be `/dxp offset 5`

 ## Installation ##

 ### Downloading ZIP file